Eating Disorder Referral and Information Center

 If you have any questions about donating, please contact Kathleen by Email: firstname.lastname@example.org.

-Advocate for the Prevention of Domestic Violence and Animal Cruelty:
+Christine Hartline also worked as an Advocate for the Prevention of Domestic Violence and Animal Cruelty:

 People Magazine article click here

-Christine Hartline, MA is the Director of the Animal Safehouse Program at the Rancho Coastal Humane Society.
+Christine Hartline, MA was the Director of the Animal Safehouse Program at the Rancho Coastal Humane Society.
 The award winning Animal Safehouse Program (ASP) was the third program of its kind in the nation.
 The life-saving program is committed to breaking the cycle of violence.
 Victims of domestic violence and their children will often stay with a batterer because they fear their pet will be neglected, injured or killed if left behind.
 Concern for a beloved companion animal's welfare prevents or delays more than 50% of battered individuals from escaping domestic abuse, continuing to endanger themselves their children and their pets.
 The program provides a support service to domestic violence shelters which are unable to accept pets.
 We provide temporary shelter for the pets of victims of domestic violence, allowing battered individuals to escape abuse and seek safety.
 Because of this assistance, no one is forced to choose between abandoning a beloved pet and staying in an abusive relationship.
 With help from the Animal Safehouse Program, survivors and their children can seek shelter, medical treatment and counseling, knowing their pets are safe.

 *We cannot diagnose or treat eating disorders by email, but we can send you information and assist you in finding resources.
 Information provided by the Eating Disorder Referral and Information Center is not a substitute for medical treatment or psychological care.
 It is vital that you talk with your physician and a qualified mental health professional regarding eating disorder symptoms and treatment.